‘Give the pop stars a fairer share of the country’s wealth!’ The Beatles and the Taxman

 The reissue of Revolver in a new and expanded edition, fifty-six years after its original appearance, has reinforced my view that it is by far the Beatles’ best album, superior even to its successor, the generally more highly regarded Sgt Pepper.
 It also revived my annoyance at the first track on the album, the George Harrison composition Taxman.

 A driving up-tempo number notable for Paul McCartney’s Motown-inspired bass playing and aggressive “Indian style” guitar solo, musically Taxman is a powerful opener to Revolver.
 The problem is with the lyrics.
 Harrison used the song to mount a bitter attack on the taxation policy of Harold Wilson’s Labour government, which was pursuing the admirable aim of rebalancing the tax system so that the rich made a greater contribution to the public finances.
 As the Labour Party’s 1966 election manifesto put it: “Among the worst injustices has been the heavy weight of taxation on the average citizen and the very light burden which, as a result of tax avoidance and other devices, is borne by those best able to shoulder it.”
+In line with this approach, for the 1965–66 financial year the government had raised the rate of tax from 90 percent on annual income over £2,000 (equivalent to £436,000 in 2022) to 95 percent on income over £1,500 (£327,000 today).

 John Lennon helped with the lyrics to Taxman, and the song would have been more explicitly anti-Labour had it not been for the inclusion at his suggestion of the backing vocal “Ah ha Mr Wilson, Ah ha Mr Heath”, which rather incongruously held Tory Party leader Edward Heath equally responsible for the government’s assault on the Beatles’ earnings.
-(Heath wouldn’t become prime minister for another four years, following which his government — as a favour to the Tories’ wealthy supporters — significantly reduced the top rate of income tax.)
+(Heath wouldn’t become prime minister for another four years, following which his government — as a favour to the Tories’ wealthy supporters — reduced the top rate of income tax.)
 Although Lennon’s addition to the lyric didn’t make much sense, it did have the effect of blurring the actual party-political target of Harrison’s anti-socialist rant.

 Let me tell you how it will be